Pallet Racking Systems: Understanding the Code

-Municipalities want to know the design for each rack system.
+Municipalities want to know the design of each rack system.
 How will it be configured?
-Does it result in any dead-end aisles, blocked doors or restrict aisle space?
+Does it result in any dead-end aisles, blocked doors, or restricted aisle space?
 These address basic safety issues.

-Additionally, municipalities generally require permits for pallet racks eight feet tall and higher with some requiring detailed drawings of the attachments for the columns and posts along with the method and type of anchors used.
-The goal is ensuring the stability of the storage rack system.
+Additionally, municipalities generally require permits for pallet racks eight feet tall and higher, with some requiring detailed drawings of the attachments for the columns and posts along with the method and type of anchors used.
+The goal is to ensure the stability of the storage rack system.

 Building structure/infrastructure, its contents and method of storage all play a factor when it comes to meeting fire codes.
 Do lighting and electrical systems meet safety requirements?
 Is the product being stored combustible?
 How high are the products racked?
 How closely together are the products?